bright/new-www/content/blog/things-to-see-in-gdansk-software-developers’-perspective.md

 ## Explore Gdańsk’s coast from the boat

 Embark on a maritime journey along the stunning coast of Gdańsk.
-Get closes to some of Gdańsk’s most iconic and historically significant sites including Westerplatte, shipyard cranes, and more.
+Get close to some of Gdańsk’s most iconic and historically significant sites including Westerplatte, shipyard cranes, and more.

 <div className="image">![Gdansk, sailing](/images/gdansk_sailing.png "Gdansk, sailing")</div>